 Explore our Climate and Energy Hub

-The proportion of business owners in the workforce hit a record low in 2025, despite ongoing interest in entrepreneurship and self-employment, a new CEDA report has found.
+The proportion of business owners in the workforce hit a record low in 2025, despite ongoing interest in entrepreneurship and self-employment.

-The proportion of business owners in the workforce hit a record low in 2025, despite ongoing interest in entrepreneurship and self-employment, a new CEDA report has found.
+The Federal Government should use the upcoming Budget to encourage economic dynamism, as new CEDA research shows the proportion of business owners in Australia hit a record low last year despite ongoing interest in entrepreneurship and self-employment.

 Our analysis shows the proportion of business owners in the workforce has declined steadily over the past two decades and fell to a record low last year.
 The decline has been sharpest for owner-managers with employees and less steep for solo owner-operators.
 It is evident across all age groups, including younger workers.